Beach volleyball: Point, set, match

 A team scores a point when: the ball lands on the opposing team's court; the opposing team hits the ball "out"; the opposing team commits a fault; or the opposing team receives a penalty.
 The team that won the point serves for the next point.
 The ball is considered "out" if it: lands on the ground completely outside the boundary lines (a ball is "in" if any part of it touches a sideline or end-line); touches an object or person (who is not a player) outside the court; touches the net's antennae; does not cross the net's lateral boundaries (within the antennae) during service or during a team's third contact; crosses completely under the net.

 A set is won by the first team to reach 21 points (15 points in the deciding final set) with a two-point advantage.
-Thus, if the score is 20–all (or 14–all in a final set) or at any tie beyond it, whoever scores two straight points wins.
+Thus, if the score is 20–all (or 14–all in a final set) or at any tie hereafter, whoever scores two straight points wins.
 A match is won by whoever wins two sets.